 Like Joseph, I also have dreams.
 They might not be of family members or celestial beings bowing down before me, but they are ideas and goals I believe God has impressed into my spirit.
 Dave and I have dreams together, places we believe God is leading us and things He’s promised us.
 Right now, right here where we are, it doesn’t make complete sense.
 So how do we steward our Now moments?

 By being where we are.
 Being dedicated.
 Being disciplined.
 Being kind.
 Being consistent.
 Being wise.
 Being faithful.
 By being students of the Word, and our leaders.
-By being growers of our faith, and our individual skill-sets.
+By being growers of our faith, and our individual skillsets.

-Doing the things which are set before us today, letting go of the past like trees let go of their autumn leaves in preparation for winter snow.
+Doing the things that are set before us today, letting go of the past like trees let go of their autumn leaves in preparation for winter snow.
 Knowing that we don’t have room to hold the past and future together with the present.
-Releasing unmet expectations and dreams we feel died too soon.
+Releasing unmet expectations and dreams that we feel died too soon.
 Embracing the unknown of a future walking by faith.

 We accomplish all this by being HERE, where we are right now.
-Continuing the work in front of us today, trusting and believing what we see reiterated countless times in His Word: God accomplishes His Big Picture Plan through the mundane, everyday moments of our lives, if we choose to partner with Him.
+Doing the work in front of us today, trusting and believing what we see reiterated countless times in His Word: God accomplishes His Big Picture Plan through the mundane, everyday moments of our lives, if we choose to partner with Him.